If you haven’t already done so, check out Part 1 of the article!

 Singapore became his new home, and he felt eternally grateful for the opportunities presented to him by FAS, Home United, Young Lions, and the fans.
 To this day, I do not know why he wasn’t given Singaporean citizenship but I am unsurprised.
 The Foreign Talent Scheme hasn’t been in force for a while now, and it is hard for foreign players to gain Singaporean citizenship through personal attempts.
 Just ask Singapore icon Aleksandar Đurić, who only gained citizenship after his third time applying.
 Camara understands that it was probably difficult for the relevant authorities to grant him citizenship but the thought of being unable to represent Singapore pains him.

 Fan Favourite with Home United and Leaving on a Sour Note (but still Loving Singapore)

 It would be a fair assessment to say that Camara excelled in his new position with his new club.
 In his first season with The Protectors, the club were runners-up in the league and won the RHB Singapore Cup.
-Camara didn’t too badly that year on a personal level as well.
-His outstanding performances at center-back merited him the 2013 S.League Young Player of the Year accolade.
+Camara didn’t do too badly that year on a personal level as well.
+His outstanding performances at centre-back merited him the 2013 S.League Young Player of the Year accolade.
 The defender is extremely thankful for Lee and considers 2013 his best year in Singapore.
-From a statistical stand point, he isn’t wrong either.
-Besides the team achievements, he scored the most number of goals that season – 6 goals while playing as a center-back no less.
+From a statistical standpoint, he isn’t wrong either.
+Besides the team achievements, he scored the most number of goals that season – 6 goals while playing as a centre-back no less.

 Home United featured regularly in the AFC Cup after the 2013 season, and it was real honour for Camara to not only represent Home United but also Singaporean football in the continental competition.
 He fondly remembers how after a match against Persija Jakarta in the ASEAN zonal semi-final round, other fans of other S.League clubs were congratulating Home United.